intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	partitions.
 These inactivated partitions could be recovered if their parent is switched back to a partition root with a proper value in "cpuset.cpus" or "cpuset.cpus.exclusive".

+	This file is owned by the parent cgroup and is not delegatable.
+	The delegator can delegate an exclusive set of CPUs to the delegatee by making the root of a delegated sub-hierarchy a partition root.
+The delegatee is then allowed to create a local sub-partition underneath it if needed.
+The delegator should not set "cpuset.cpus.exclusive" at the root without making it a partition root as the creation of remote partition is not allowed without privilege.

 	Poll and inotify events are triggered whenever the state of "cpuset.cpus.partition" changes.
 That includes changes caused